CondensateCrew/Condensate/README.md

 After completing three rounds of question generation the user will begin the third round.
 In the third and final round, the user returns to their original question from when they filled out the form.
 On the right hand side, they have the option to incorporate a random word.

-This logic stems from a part of Adam Grant's book ***Originals***, which cited a research study where participants had been tasked with coming up with a new idea given some stimulus.
-In the study the first stimulus was to create an app based on a notebook, which resulted in ideas that were useful but not very original.
+This logic stems from a part of Adam Grant's book ***Originals***, which cited a research study where participants had been tasked with coming up with a new app to help interviewees in an interview given some stimulus.
+In the study the first stimulus was to create an app based on a notebook, which resulted in the majority coming up with a note-taking app.
+Useful, but not very original.
 When given a stimulus that was not directly related to the tasked assignment, the resulting ideas were deemed more original.

-Beneath the random word generator they are able to review the questions they provided during Round 2, in case the way they thought about the example sentence triggers a new way of thinking about their original question.
+Beneath the random word generator they are able to review the questions they provided during Round 2, in case the way they thought about the example sentences triggers a new way of thinking about their original question.

-Once they have filled out the text area they are able to submit and will be returned to the dashboard, where the recently completed idea will now exist for the user to review and edit.
+Once they have filled out the text area they are able to submit and will be returned to the dashboard, where the recently completed brainstorm will now exist for the user to review and edit.